 UNIX handles high server loads than Windows; UNIX systems rarely require a reboot, Windows constantly need them.
 UNIX can run stable much time than a Windows server, and UNIX up-time is bigger.

 If you design and program a website under a UNIX server, you can easily host it in a windows server, but the reverse is not always possible; avoiding windows languages (ASP, ASP.NET, etc.) and databases (Access and MS SQL) is the better choice.

-Any server hosting a website require a operating system and licenses, Windows 2003 and applications like SQL Server costs a lot of money, on the other hand, UNIX, usually Linux, is free to download, use and operate.
-This make the difference between the price, UNIX hosting will always be cheaper than a windows one.
+Any server hosting a website requires an operating system and licenses; Windows 2003 and applications like SQL Server costs a lot of money; on the other hand, UNIX, usually Linux, is free to download, use and operate.
+This makes the difference between the price; UNIX hosting will always be cheaper than a windows one.

 Unix hosting is more stable, has better performances, is more compatible, and cheaper than a windows hosting plan.
 I always recommend UNIX hosting.
 You will only need Windows hosting if you’re going to develop in ASP, .NET, or VB.